 Inheritance Tax (IHT) is erroneously believed to only affect the wealthy.
 It is a misconception and in fact, most property owners (in particular) will inevitably find themselves within its ambit.

 IHT is paid on your estate when you die as well as also when money is transferred into certain trust funds.
 The current threshold for IHT purpose (at 2014/15 rates) is £325,000 and so the first £325,000 of the estate is exempt from IHT.
 This is called the nil rate band.
 The assets in the estate are valued on death, the nil rate band subtracted and the remainder of the estate is taxed at 40%.
 Chargeable lifetime transfers are taxed at 20 per cent.
 Transfers made within the seven years preceding the death may be clawed back into the value of the estate for IHT purposes and are charged at 40%.

 Married couples and civil partners will however benefit from double the threshold if one spouse transfers part of their estate to the surviving spouse or civil partner.
-The estate transferred to the survving spouse is “tax free” so that the percentage of the ‘tax free’ transfer is calculated and the remaining percentage is then used to uplift the tax free amount allowed on the death of the second spouse or civil partner.
+The estate transferred to the surviving spouse is “tax-free” so that the percentage of the ‘tax-free’ transfer is calculated and the remaining percentage is then used to uplift the tax-free amount allowed on the death of the second spouse or civil partner.
 This is known as a transferable nil rate band and how it works is rather complex.